-So how about when you download the workbook you paste the formulas from the Rules Manager into cell G5 and then copy it to the remaining cells in the chart (one at a time) to see how each one evaluates.
+Try it out when you download the workbook.
+Simply copy the formula from the Rules Manager into cell G5 and then copy it to the remaining cells in the chart (one at a time) to see how each one evaluates.

 Perspective: As I said above, remember when you enter your new rule you enter it from the perspective of the first cell in your range when making references absolute.

 Order: Another point to mention is that the order of the rules being applied is important.
 Rearrange their order in the Name Manager and see what happens.

 You can learn more on how to work with formulas in Conditional Formatting here.

 Take your skills one step further and learn how to create this Project Management Dashboard (click link for tutorial) using PivotTables, Conditional Formatting and Slicers for interactivity:

 If you liked this please show me by sharing it with your friends and colleagues on LinkedIn, Twitter, Facebook (or all of them 😉 ), or leave a comment below and tell me what you think.
 I read and reply to them all.